 Again an interesting discussion we had amongst some colleagues (Thanks Frank, Andrew and Craig!
-Especially Craig as most text below comes from The Resource Master).
+Especially Craig as most text below comes from The Resource Guru).
 The topic was CPU/Memory reservations and more specifically the difference in behavior of these two.

 One would expect that both a CPU and Memory reservation would have the same behavior when it comes to claiming and releasing resources but unfortunately this is not the case.
 Or should we say fortunately?